weaveworks/weave/site/ipam/overview-init-ipam.md

   themselves successfully
 * 'achieved' - consensus achieved; allocations proceed normally

-Finally, you some peers can be launched as election observers using the `--observer` option:
+Finally, some peers can be launched as election observers using the `--observer` option:

     host4$ weave launch --observer $HOST3